andreicorreaa/transfeera-challenge/README.md

 An API developed for the Software Engineer Full Stack job at Transfeera.

 This project has as main libraries Node.js, Express.js, Typescript and MongoDB.
-Seeks to apply SOLID concepts, clean code, standard repository, etc.
+Seeks to apply SOLID concepts, clean code, repository-pattern, etc.

 ## Prerequisites